46 Peruvian Slang Words That’ll Help You Fit in With the Locals

 In Peru, this can be an extremely disrespectful way of referring to natives from the Andes, so you’ll probably want to pass on using this word.

-It’s good to know what it means, regardless, because you might well hear it used neutrally or positively in the right contexts.
+Regardless, it’s good to know what it means because you might hear it used neutrally or positively in the right contexts.
 For example:

 Cholo, ¿qué pasa?
 (Hey dude, what’s up?)

-This can denote both an accent and a speech defect.
-It’s likely that you will have a mote extranjero, or foreign accent.
+This word can denote both an accent and a speech defect.
+You’ll likely have a mote extranjero, or foreign accent.

 Your Peruvian friends might have a mote provinciano (provincial accent), mote norteño (northern accent), mote serrano (highland accent) or mote charapa (jungle accent).